oloko64/rust-code-examples/rust-crates/README.md

 - [egui](https://crates.io/crates/egui) -> An easy-to-use immediate mode GUI that runs on both web and native.
 - [eframe](https://crates.io/crates/eframe) -> egui framework - write GUI apps that compiles to web and/or natively.
+- [rfd](https://crates.io/crates/rfd) -> Rusty File Dialogs is a cross platform Rust library for using native file open/save dialogs.
+It provides both asynchronous and synchronous APIs.

 # Appearance